billpratt/docker-azure-workshop/deploy-kubernetes-acs.md

 # Step 3.3 - Kubernetes pods

 Kubernetes run an instance of your application as a container in a Kubernetes ```Pod```.
-A Kubernetes Deployment is responsible for maintaining the state of pods including what version of the container and how many replicas should be running based on what the state of the Deployment you have declared.
+A Kubernetes Deployment is responsible for maintaining the state of pods including what version of the container to run inside the pod and how many replicas (pods) should be running based on what the state of the Deployment you have declared.

 In the previous step, you deployed 1 replica.
 This replica is running in a *pod*.
 To see which cluster node is running this pod, run: